-It’s very hard to talk about “getting other websites to post reviews about your web hosting company”, without talking about getting backlinks… Because there could easily be another guide about getting backlinks altogether.
+It’s very hard to talk about “getting other websites to post reviews about your web hosting company” without talking about getting backlinks… Because there could easily be another guide about getting backlinks altogether.
 So let’s remain on the tactic of getting reviews.
-These paid and free reviews will bring in traffic of potential clients.
-This is one of our top priorities established in the beginning of the article.
-But, it will also improve the domain authority and search traffic.
+These paid and free reviews will bring in traffic and potential clients.
+This is one of our top priorities established at the beginning of the article.
+But it will also improve the domain authority and search traffic.

 17. Keep your IP addresses off of blacklists

-Having a great product and a service you are offering, is perhaps your top priority.
-If you have a lousy service, the clients that do come, will quickly leave.
-If your dedicate IP addresses are constantly blacklisted for spamming, it’s not going to be a great experience for your clients.
-We already wrote some advice on how to deal with blacklists so we won’t repeat it here.
+Having a great product and a service you are offering is perhaps your top priority.
+If you have a lousy service, the clients that do come will quickly leave.
+If your dedicated IP addresses are constantly blacklisted for spamming, it’s not going to be a great experience for your clients.
+We already wrote some advice on how to deal with blacklists, so we won’t repeat it here.
 But you can certainly check it out if that hasn’t been your focus until now.